phillvancejr/carp-very-simple-example-wasm/readme.md

 ## Changes to Main and SDLApp_run_MINUS_with_MINUS_callbacks__intA
 compare this section of code starting on line 10699 in carp_wasm.c to main.c

+you should be able to just replace the main function with this block of code (after changing the nams of the Pointer functions mentioned above)

 ```
 #include <emscripten.h>
 // SDL_Main_Args